subramanian42/shopsavvy/README.md

      });
      ```

-5. **Call the Firebase Function from Flutter:**
-   - In your Flutter project, make sure you have the `cloud_functions` package added as a dependency in your `pubspec.yaml` file.
-   - Import the necessary packages:
-     ```dart
-     import 'package:cloud_functions/cloud_functions.dart';
-     ```
-   - Call the Firebase Function to generate the custom token:
-     ```dart
-     // Obtain the Firebase app configuration values from your Firebase project settings

-     // Create a Cloud Functions instance
-     FirebaseFunctions functions = FirebaseFunctions.instanceFor(app: app);

-     // Call the Firebase Function to generate the custom token HttpsCallable callable = functions.httpsCallable('generateCustomToken');
-     dynamic result = await callable.call({'uid': '...', 'email': '...'});
-     String customToken = result.data['token'];
-     ```

 Linkedin auth Provider
 1. create and configure shop_savvy_secrets.json file refer sample.json for the format.
 2. add client id, client secret to the shop_savvy_secrets.json file.